Use your BACK button to return

 magnetic signals.

-3. For disposal purposes.
+3. Disposal purposes.

 There are dozens of Federal and State laws